BHARGAV15008/MTech-IIITD-2024/Semester 2/Graduate System/Assignment_02_P2/Readme.md

-# Advanced Analysis Report for Part B - Pipeline Program with Producer-Consumer Threads
+# Pipeline Program with Producer-Consumer Threads

 ## Overview
 This document provides a comprehensive analysis of the implementation and performance evaluation of a multithreaded producer-consumer pipeline program.
 The objective of this assignment is to explore the efficiency of multithreading in data processing and to analyze the performance using the `perf` tool.